 The following short videos introduce some of the basic functions in Moodle:

-BlueJeans and Zoom are ways that classes can meet "face to face” online.
-Not all classes will have real-time meetings, but those that do will use either BlueJeans or Zoom.
+Classes can meet "face to face” online via Zoom.
+Not all classes will have real-time meetings, but those that do will use Zoom.

 Your instructor will share a link for your class meeting, either through email or through your course Moodle site.
 All you need to do to attend is click that link to attend the meeting.